Nature Connection Mentoring Trainings

 Introduction to Nature Connection Mentoring

-The concept of “Core Routines for Being Fully Alive and Nature Connected” is that certain practices are exceptionally effective at stirring that vitality, if practiced regularly.
-Examples include outdoor living skills, sharing gratitude, wandering, awareness, practicing the art of questioning, visiting a “sit spot”, singing, storytelling, and others.
-In this weekend we will delve into many of these core routines, how we can foster them in our daily lives, and how we can mentor and inspire others in these practices.
+In this weekend we will delve into many core routine practices, how we can foster them in our daily lives, and how we can mentor and inspire others in these practices.

 Instructor Bio